AI Pioneer Mira Murati Launches Human-Focused Startup Thinking Machines Lab

 The company has assembled an impressive team of approximately 30 employees, including several high-profile former OpenAI executives.
 Barret Zoph, former VP of research at OpenAI, serves as CTO, while John Schulman, a key ChatGPT inventor who briefly worked at Anthropic, has joined as chief scientist.
 The team also includes talent from Google, Mistral AI, and other leading AI companies.

 Already operating from their San Francisco office, Thinking Machines Lab is developing AI models that optimize human-AI collaboration, rather than creating autonomous systems like ChatGPT or Claude.
-The company emphasizes transparency, promising to share its work through technical notes, papers, and code releases.
+The company plans to share its work openly.
+Technical notes, research papers, and code will be released publicly.

 Why this matters: